-We are taught to ask is physical attraction love?
-We are not taught to ask if emotional attraction is love.
+We are taught to ask if physical attraction is love.
+We are not taught to ask if the emotional attraction is love.
 We are taught to assume that physical attraction/ sexual attraction isn't enough by itself but emotional attraction is.
-We are taught that people who value physical attraction are shallow and incapable of emotional attraction, that their relationships won't last long.
+We are taught that people who value physical attraction are shallow and incapable of emotional attraction.
+That their relationships won't last long.
 I learned the hard way that ignoring physical attraction is one reason a relationship won't last long.

 Meeting "The One"

 I thought that "the butterflies" were my signal that I met the one, but I didn't see it as a sign of physical attraction.
 I interpreted them as excitement, which indicated an emotional connection, the main thing I was seeking in a relationship, so when I married my ex-husband, I didn't see my lack of physical attraction or our lack of mutual attraction as a problem - I don't think I even noticed them.
 I simply thought the butterflies meant excitement that I'd finally met the one, that I'd finally found my person.

 But can you fall in love without physical attraction?
 On top of dismissing physical attraction, I was too afraid of losing love, especially if I'd had it for a long time, after seeing what my grandmother went through when my grandfather, her husband of more than 50 years, died.
 I know it sounds crazy, but I wasn't even considering whether or not I'd fallen in love with my ex, so I certainly wasn't asking if I was physically attracted to him, if he was physically attracted to me or if that was necessary for a relationship.
 As it turns out, it is.